pragmint/open-practices/tools/README.md

 There are two ways you can contribute a new rule.

 First, add new rules from remark in the `RemarkRules` constructore.
-See a list of those here: // See additional rules here: https://github.com/remarkjs/remark-lint/tree/main?tab=readme-ov-file#rules
+See a list of those [here](https://github.com/remarkjs/remark-lint/tree/main?tab=readme-ov-file#rules).

 Second is to duplicate an existing rule in the `tools/rules/normal` folder and replace your logic with your own.